1996 Legislative Audits

 Formula revenues appear to be allocated equitably among the counties.
 The rural differential accounts for the variance that does exist, as more dollars per-capita are allocated to the less populated counties.
 Non-formula funds account for the biggest difference in county per-capita revenues in Mental Health.
 This money does not go through the formula, but is allocated on either a patient by patient, fee for service, lump-sum or contract basis.

-Full Report -County Revenues from State and Federal Sources
+Full Report -County Revenues from State and Federal Sources (PDF)

 8. Summary of Report 96-08: FOSTER CARE CITIZEN REVIEW PANELS

 As required by Utah Code 78-3g-102(6), we have conducted a sunset review of the Foster Care Citizen Review Panel pilot project.
 Utah's child welfare system has been subject to much public interest and legislative reform in recent years.
 As part of that reform effort, the Legislature established Foster Care Citizen Review Panels (CRP) to increase program accountability by having an independent panel review the cases of children in foster care.